Key Takeaways:

 Security Information and Event Management Software (SIEM)

 These precautions reduce the risk of user errors and prevent malicious actors within the organization from being able to do significant damage.
 However, there are other threats to be aware of.
-SIEM software makes it easy for IT managers to track important events and potential security breaches.
-This software can log privileged actions and alert you to unusual activities, giving you the opportunity to review them and take action if required.
+SIEM software makes it easy for security professionals to track important operational events and potential security breaches.
+This software consolidates events from multiple sources and generate alert due to unusual activities, giving you the opportunity to review them and take action if required.

 Challenges and Considerations

-Implementing separation of duties isn’t always easy.
+Implementing SOD isn’t always easy.
 Some challenges you might encounter include:

 Performing regular audits on employees to ensure they have the right access for their position and updating user roles as required can go a long way toward improving your organization’s security.